zeroxf89/agenticSeek/README.md

 ### File system

-> *Hey can you find where is million_dollars_contract.pdf i lost it*
+> *Hey can you find where is contract.pdf i lost it*

 > *Show me how much space I have left on my disk*

-> *Find and read the README.md and follow the install instruction*
+> *Can you install follow the readme and install project at /home/path/project*

 ### Casual